 In the ongoing quest to sneak extra veg into as many meals as possible, I present to you… carrot cake cookies!
-They are sweetened with fruit rather than sugar, and the oats, carrot and tahini make them a pretty good nutritional mix for a cookie.
+The oats, carrot and tahini make them a pretty good nutritional mix for a baby led weaning cookie.
 Nearly a complete balanced meal?!
+Plus, they are sweetened with fruit rather than sugar.

-I used these a lot for my kids during weaning; they both loved them and the consistency just seemed to be perfect for them to be able to hold and have a good go at chewing.
-It’s really handy to have these kinds of recipes to hand when you are doing dairy free weaning for a baby with cmpa, as the shop bought options can feel so limiting.
-As a bonus these are also free from eggs, soy and wheat!
-They can easily be made gluten free if needed, just use GF oats.
+I made these carrot cake cookies a lot for my kids during baby led weaning.
+They both loved them; the consistency just seemed to be perfect for them to be able to hold and have a good go at chewing.
+It’s really handy to have these kinds of recipes to hand when you are doing dairy free weaning for a baby with cow’s milk protein allergy, as the shop bought options can feel so limiting.

-These work well as a healthy snack (for all ages!) and are very handy for taking out and about; perfect for a school lunchbox.
+These work well as a healthy snack (for all ages!) and are very handy for taking out and about.
+Perfect for a picnic or school lunchbox.
 The cookies will keep in an airtight container at room temperature for a few days and also freeze well, so it’s worth making a big batch.
-The recipe below makes between 12 and 14 cookies, depending on how large you make them, and you can easily double up the ingredients to make a bigger batch.
+The recipe below makes between 12 and 14 cookies, depending on how large you make them.
+You can easily double up the ingredients to make a bigger batch.

 - 2 bananas